angeladeveloper/Weather-Dashboard/myREADME.md

 Simply Search the city name that you'd like to know the weather forecast for!

+- Until I have a public API key, this will not load unless run locally.

 Please let me [SKIP](#thank-goodness) this object

 #example-object